bahmanebazoo/CIMC/README.md

 git clone https://github.com/bahmanebazoo/CIMC.git

-Check out the android or mmk branch depending on your use case.
+Check out the Android or KMM branch depending on your use case.

 Follow the CONTRIBUTING.md guide if you want to contribute!

 ❤️ The Journey of CIMC

 This repository is more than just code—it’s the story of Bahman Bazoo & ChatGPT working together to bring CIMC to the world.
-CIMC was born out of deep technical discussions, design pattern explorations, and a shared passion for building a better, more efficient architecture for Android & MMK.
+CIMC was born out of deep technical discussions, design pattern explorations, and a shared passion for building a better, more efficient architecture for Android & KMM.

 "From ideas to reality, CIMC is the future of Jetpack Compose architecture!"